-Below is the list of top 3 WordPress webP plugins you can use for a faster user experience.
+Below is the list of the top 3 WordPress webP plugins you can use for a faster user experience.

 The easy-to-use interface and comprehensive design make it very convenient for users to use the plugin.
 Using minimal resources it is compatible with every web hosting, VPS, and any shared cloud.
-It has quick buttons to resize your image in just one click and various other tabs that offers advanced features.
+It has quick buttons to resize your image in just one click and various other tabs that offer advanced features.

 One major feature of this plugin is an install-and-forget plugin.
 This means once you install the plugin and configure it, the changes will be automatically made to every post and web page and you will not have to spend time manually changing the file formats of every image.